Big Red Flag on this New

 Ideally, you want to show your critical thinking, reasoning, analytical ability and insights in action in a personal statement and your essay for Common Application prompt 6.

-How to Inject a Problem in Common Application Prompt 6
+How to Inject Interest in Common Application Prompt 6

 to Create Interest